 User wants the cheapest project as possible,

 User doesn’t want to wait for a result.
-At AXA France we must answer a prediction in less than 10 seconds for our use’s cases.
+At AXA France we must answer a prediction in less than 10 seconds for our use-cases.

 Safety is non-negotiable.

 We want the projects to be monitored.
 The idea is that if DATA DRIFT starts, this risk causing a production incident.
 If we are on a major project that can block AXA France, we are not going to wait for the incident to come.